ABOUT OCHRE PRINT STUDIO

 A range of papers suitable for screenprinting are available to purchase from our shop at very reasonable prices.

 Intaglio and Relief Printing

 The area in the studio for inking up and printing etching plates provides six glass topped inking up stations, a large paper soaking tray, blotters, a range of rollers, spatulas and palette knives and the use of four drying racks.
 Rags and cleaning materials are provided.
-We have a nipping press and four etching presses, one small, two medium (including a Hunter Penrose M60) and one large (a Hunter Penrose M80).
+We have a large Columbian relief press and four etching presses, one small (fixed table top), two medium (a Bradbury Wilkinson star wheel and a Hunter Penrose M60) and one large (a Hunter Penrose M80).

 Non-toxic cleaning methods are applied within the studio, with the use of vegetable oil, Citiri-Wash, Lincoln Wash and a simple spray of diluted washing up liquid supplied to each inking up area (low odour white spirit is only available on application).

 The studio shop offers a wide range of materials at reasonable prices for those using etching side of the studio during Open Access sessions including: Traditional and Japanese lino, copper and aluminium etching plates, Rhenalon and PETG for drypoint, acrylic plates for monoprint, Mountboard and Environmount for collagraph and photopolymer plates.